ludo2ne/SQL-NBA-POSTGRESQL/README.md

 - [ ] Install needed packages
 - [ ] Create `.env` file
 - [ ] Update *pg_restore* version
+  - actual version is 16 on VScode-python, needed : 17
   - `sudo apt update`
-  - `sudo apt install postgresql-client-16`
+  - `sudo apt install postgresql-client-17`
 - [ ] Run script `5_import_for_students.py`
 - [ ] Check using cloudBeaver that the nba schema has been created in your database